 - Do not carry large amounts of cash

 This is a known scam around the Eiffel Tower (we witnessed it here) and the steps of the Sacre Coeur.
-The perpetrators can be extremely aggressive and have been reported to grab wrists of passers by and intimidate younger female travelers.
+The perpetrators can be extremely aggressive and have been reported to grab the wrists of passers-by and intimidate younger female travellers.

 If you see anyone holding a clipboard and asking if you speak English just ignore them and walk on.
 Don’t even respond as this is a bit of a giveaway that you speak English!

-I have written a number of posts about Paris which may be helpful when preparing your itinerary or for those with an interest in the French language or cuisine.
+You will find a number of helpful posts about Paris to help when preparing your itinerary or for those with an interest in the French language or cuisine.

 - Best foods to try in Paris (and where to find them)

 - A selection of the best books to read before you visit France